 The Home is governed by a dedicated volunteer Board of Directors who possess various backgrounds and have a sincere interest in the young persons placed in the home.
-Any inquires to the Board of Directors or St. Leonard’s Home can be mailed to the home address listed below.
+Any inquiries to the Board of Directors or St. Leonard’s Home can be mailed to the home address listed below.

 Under the direction of management, a variety of programs are established to meet the young person’s needs.
 They include: Anger Management, Stress Management, Decision Making, Communications, Conflict Resolution, Victim Impact Awareness, Instrumental Peer Aggression, Young Men’s Work, Financial Literacy, Employment Preparation, Cultural Diversity and a wide variety of other ministry approved programs.

-Recreational activities are enjoyed both on and off property.
+Recreational activities are enjoyed both on and off the property.
 We have a membership to the local Y.M.C.A. which the youth use for recreational activities during the school year and staff will take youth during the evening and weekends.
 The home also involves the youth in canoeing, hockey, bicycling and other activities promoting positive recreational and social activities.

 St. Leonard’s Home